Have you wrestled over how to make a difficult decision?

-That decision is made all the more difficult when you remember previous decisions that blew up in your face.
+What makes that decision all the more difficult is when you remember previous decisions that blew up in your face.

 You think, “God, I don’t want that to happen again.”